 Home sales firm Redfin looked at migration by homeowners away from high-cost metro areas to more affordable markets.
 And the Dallas area was on the top 10 list of U.S. cities where residents are moving to find more affordable housing and living costs, researchers with the residential brokerage firm found.

-The biggest share of newcomers to Dallas were from Los Angeles.
+The biggest share of newcomers to Dallas was from Los Angeles.
 Redfin said that almost a quarter of its home searches in the Dallas area were by people relocating to the area.